dorelljames/dorellos-app/README.md

    - From the Work Units list, click the menu (•••)
    - Select "Set as Today's Unit"

-3. **Add Your Daily 3 Nails**
+3. **Write Your Daily Intent**
-   - On the Today screen, add 1-3 commitments for the day
+   - On the Today screen, click the Daily Intent section
-   - Keep them specific and actionable
+   - Write what you want to focus on today

+4. **Set Your Horizons (Optional)**
+   - Expand the "North Star / Horizon" section
+   - Fill in your weekly, monthly, yearly, and long-term direction
+   - These provide context for your daily work

-4. **End Your Day**
+5. **End Your Day**
    - Click "Close Day" when you're done
    - Fill out the checkpoint form
    - This updates your checkpoint streak!